MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journey-tiles-reference.md

 On adding a splitter tile:

-1. Configure the splitter first to establish its "split-by" parameter
+1. Configure the splitter first to establish its "split-by" parameter (by percentage or absolute value).

 1. Add at least one splitter-rule tile in the empty spot provided.

 1. If needed, add more paths by dragging additional splitter-rule tiles between the top and bottom splitter-rule tiles.

-1. Define the logic for each splitter branch.
+1. Define the portion of contacts to be sent down each splitter branch.

 Splitter tiles provide the following settings in the **Properties** pane while selected:

 - **Name**: A local name for the tile.
 This name identifies the tile in the pipeline, but isn't used anywhere else.
-- **Split By**: Choose the type of test that the subsequent splitter-rule tiles can make.
-Choose **Percentage** to create a randomized split, in which case each splitter-rule tile will establish the percentage of contacts to be sent down each path.
-Choose **Value** to split by field values.
+- **Split By**: Choose how to define the portion of contacts sent down each branch.
+Choose **Percentage** to define each branch by a percentage of total contacts.
+Choose **Value** to define each branch using absolute values.
 - **Description**: Add a description or other notes here (optional).

-Splitter- branch tiles provide the following settings in the **Properties** pane while selected:
+Splitter-branch tiles provide the following settings in the **Properties** pane while selected:

 - **Name**: A local name for the tile.
 This name identifies the tile in the pipeline, but isn't used anywhere else.
 - **Percentage** or **Value**: When the preceding splitter tile is set to split by percentage, set the percentage of contacts that should be sent down this branch.
-When the preceding splitter tile is set to split by value, set the field value that must match for a customer to be sent down this branch.
+When the preceding splitter tile is set to split by value, enter the total number of contacts that should go down that branch.
 - **Description**: Add a description or other notes here (optional).

 ## Create custom channels for customer journeys